-Agencies other than Council involved in the implementation of this CZEAS, such as NSW DPE, NSW SES, and approval agencies will be provided a copy of the draft CZEAS for review and comment.
-The final CZEAS will address any feedback received.
-This section of the final CZEAS will document the consultation that has taken place with other public authorities in preparing this CZEAS.
+Agencies other than Council involved in the implementation of this CZEAS, such as NSW DPE, NSW SES, and approval agencies were provided a copy of the draft CZEAS for review and comment.
+This CZEAS addresses feedback received.

 2 Coastal Emergency Event Triggers